HHS/TANF-app/terraform/README.md

    ```

 1. **Create service key**

+   Now we need a new service key with which to authenticate to our Cloud.gov S3 bucket from CircleCI.

    ```bash
    cf create-service-key tdp-tf-states tdp-tf-key
    ```
+   The service key details provide you with the credentials that are used with common file transfer programs by humans or configured in external systems.
+Typically, you would create a unique service key for each external client of the bucket to make it easy to rotate credentials in case they are leaked.

    > To later revoke access (e.g. when no longer required, or when compromised), you can run `cf delete-service-key tdp-tf-states tdp-tf-key`.